LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

 ![](https://i.imgur.com/DdQpsHL.png)

-Boom its done 🚀
+Boom it's done 🚀

 You now know how to play this game.
 In the next tutorial we will create a UI for this and will learn how to track these events using code itself.

-Lets goo 🚀🚀
+Let's goo 🚀🚀

 ---